-- Insert the head restraint into the guides on the backrest. - Push head restraint down. - Adjust the head restraint to suit body size ⇒ page 12.
+- Insert the head restraint into the guides on the backrest. - Push head restraint down. - Adjust the head restraint to suit passenger's height ⇒ page 12.

 - Never drive if the head restraints have been removed.
-Risk of injury. - Never drive if the head restraints are in an unsuitable position, there is a risk of serious injury. - After refitting the head restraint, you must always adjust it properly for height to achieve optimal protection. - $\bullet \;\;$ Please observe the safety warnings in \Rightarrow page 103, "Correct adjustment of head restraints".
+Risk of injury. - Never drive if the head restraints are in an unsuitable position, there is a risk of serious injury. - After refitting the head restraint, you must always adjust it properly for height to achieve optimal protection. - ullet Please observe the safety warnings in $\Rightarrow$ page 102, "Correct adjustment of head restraints".